-With regards to the crucial issue of executive compensation and incentive mechanisms, the general principle sponsored by the Bank of Italy maintained that, although "the remuneration of persons responsible for the internal control function102 and of the manager responsible for preparing the financial statements must be commensurate with their considerable responsibilities and commitment", at the same time "remuneration schemes"

-must not conflict with a bank's prudent risk management policies or its long-term strategy.
+With regard to the crucial issue of executive compensation and incentive mechanisms, the general principle sponsored by the Bank of Italy maintained that although "the remuneration of persons responsible for the internal control function102 and of the manager responsible for preparing the financial statements must be commensurate with their considerable responsibilities and commitment", at the same time "remuneration schemes must not conflict with a bank's prudent risk management policies or its long-term strategy.
 In particular, equity-based incentives (e.g. stock options) or performance-linked pay must take account of the risk borne by banks and be structured so as to avoid generating incentives that conflict with their long-term interests".
-It is worthy to highlight that, in accordance with Recommendation 2004/913/EC103, the rules on remuneration policy included the rationale and criteria on which remuneration was based ,and gave details about the ratio between fixed and variable components (including performance-linked bonuses and equity-based remuneration) and the compensation paid in connection with the termination of service.
-In order to ensure alignment with prudent risk management and the long term perspective of the company, remuneration policies should be subjected to the approval of shareholders.
+It is worthy to highlight that, in accordance with Recommendation 2004/913/EC, 103 the rules on remuneration policy included the rationale and criteria on which remuneration was based and gave details about the ratio between fixed and variable components (including performance-linked bonuses and equity-based remuneration) and the compensation paid in connection with the termination of service.
+In order to ensure alignment with prudent risk management and the long term perspective of the company, remuneration policies should be subject to the approval of shareholders.
 Moreover, for large and operationally complex financial intermediaries an advisory committee composed of independent members is required to determine the executives' compensation and remuneration criteria.

-To implement the European Directive 2010/76/EC (so called CRD III), the Bank of Italy issued a New Regulation "Supervisory provisions concerning remuneration and incentive policies and practices in bank and banking groups" on the 30th of March 2011.
-The provisions were addressed also to foreign branches of Italian banks and Italian branches of foreign banks104.
+To implement European Directive 2010/76/EC (so called CRD III), the Bank of Italy issued a New Regulation "Supervisory provisions concerning remuneration and incentive policies and practices in bank and banking groups" on 30th March 2011.
+The provisions were also addressed to foreign branches of Italian banks and Italian branches of foreign banks.104

 The provisions issued by Bank of Italy followed the European regulatory approach exactly.
-As in the Directive, the implementation of the new rules provided for some flexibility depending on the characteristics, size and complexity of the activity of the bank (principle of proportionality).
-Only large banking groups are enforced to fully comply with the community rules, while some of the relevant provisions, in particular those referring to the structure of incentive systems, was not binding for smaller banks105.
+As in the Directive, implementation of the new rules allowed some flexibility depending on the characteristics, size and complexity of the activity of the bank (principle of proportionality).
+Only large banking groups had to fully comply with the community rules, whereas some major provisions, in particular those regarding the structure of incentive systems, were not binding for smaller banks.105

-The rules on remuneration were addressed to all personnel but, in accordance with the principle of proportionality, the more detailed and constrictive rules only concerned the "relevant" personnel selected through a self-assessment process.
-However, it was assumed that people included within the category of relevant personnel were 106:
+The rules on remuneration were addressed to all personnel, but in accordance with the principle of proportionality, the more detailed and constrictive rules only concerned

+"relevant" personnel selected by a self-assessment process.
+However, it was assumed that those included in the category of relevant personnel were: 106
-I. managers with executive tasks;

-- II. general directors and other managers of the leading business lines or corporate functions or geographic area, as well as personnel having functions connected with strategic, management, and control; - III. staff members of internal control functions with particular reference to the members of internal audit, risk management, and human resources; - IV. other members that, either individually or collectively, assume significant risks (other risk takers)107: - V. any employee whose total remuneration, including discretionary pension benefits provisions, place them into the same remuneration bracket as senior management (mentioned above in II) and other risk takers.
+- i. managers with executive tasks; - ii. general directors and other managers of the leading business lines or corporate functions or geographic area, as well as personnel having functions connected with strategy, management and control; - iii. staff members of internal control functions with particular reference to internal audit, risk management, and human resources; - iv. other members who individually or collectively take significant risks (other risk takers);107 - v. any employee whose total remuneration, including discretionary pension benefit provisions, put them in the same remuneration bracket as senior management (ii above) and other risk takers.

-The structure of remuneration system and incentives mechanism represents the core of the Bank of Italy provision which, overall, has followed the principles stated by CRD III.
+The structure of remuneration systems and incentive mechanisms is the core of the Bank of Italy provision which on the whole followed the principles stated by CRD III.